dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

      Which would cause memory corruption or reads of garbage values if the interrupt handler triggered during this process.

-     Note: usually the code would work.
-If it didn't, not many people could figure out the issue.
+Note: in both cases usually the code would work.
+As a result, the bugs do not deterministically show up each time they run (``bohr bugs'') but rather are intermittent ``Heisenbugs'' that come and go.
+Add a `printk`?
+Goes away.
+Run again?
+Goes away.
+Ship the code to a million customers?
+10 get hit, sometimes, but not when you send a kernel genius to go debug the problem.

-To repeat: threads, interrupt handlers, and devices are all external agent that can see or affect program values in ways that violate the compilers assumptions.
+To summarize on repeat: threads, interrupt handlers, and devices are all external agent that can see or affect program values in ways that violate the compilers assumptions.
 Thus, since it does transformations without an accurate notion of what can see the result, its optimizations can totally destroy the intended semantics.
-(It can be very hard to detect such problems without looking at the machine code it generates; which is a good reason to get in the habit of doing so!)
+(It can be very hard to detect such problems without looking at the machine code it generates;
+which is a good reason to get in the habit of doing so!)

 --------------------------------------------------------------------
 ### volatile

 One method to handle this problem is to mark any shared memory location as `volatile` which, crudely, tells the compiler this marked location is magic and can spontaneously change or instantaneously, continuously be read.
 The rough rule for `volatile` in `gcc` is that it will not remove, add, or reorder loads and stores to volatile locations.
+(Even rougher:
-(Even rougher: volatile has whatever semantics  is needed so the the linux kernel roughly works when compiled with gcc.)
+`volatile` has whatever semantics  is needed so the the linux kernel roughly works when compiled with `gcc`.)

 Some high level rules from the very useful [blog](https://blog.regehr.org/archives/28):